DollarBusiness/DataScienceLinearRegressionModel/README.md

 # DataScienceLinearRegressionModel
-Linear Regression Model for a salary dataset I was working with, modify it as you like, for your puposes.
+Linear Regression Model for a practice salary dataset.